66. Preparation for Generating Bodhicitta I — Prostration

 In front of the representations of the Three Jewels—the image of the Buddha, sacred scriptures, and stupa—arrange offerings such as fresh flowers, incense, and so on.
 Take refuge in the Three Jewels and generate bodhicitta.

 Visualize that suspended in the space before you are your guru, the Three Jewels, yidams, dakas, dakinis, and Dharma Protectors gathering like cloud banks.

-Imagine you emanate your own body in hundreds, thousands, on and on, until infinity such that all your emanations cover the entire surface of the earth.
+Imagine you emanate your own body outward in hundreds, thousands, on and on, unto infinity such that all your emanations cover the entire surface of the earth.
 Together with all beings of the six realms in the three worlds of existence, you prostrate in unison to the refuge deities centered on your root guru.
 Recite prayers in the Golden Light Sutra, the Confession of Downfalls to the Thirty-Five Buddhas, A Collection of the Honorable Titles of Buddhas, Fortunate Aeon Sutra, the Tantra of Repairing Violations by Peaceful or Wrathful Means, and so on.
 Put your palms together and place them on the crown of your head, at your throat, at your heart in sequence, or just one of these three parts.
 Next, kneel down and touch the floor at five points of your body—the forehead, two palms, and two knees.
 Then stand up straight, put your palms together again, and continue the prostrations in the same way for hundreds or thousands of times.

 In addition, over the years we have established the regime of making three prostrations prior to every Dharma teaching, which not only is meritorious, but also accords with the examples of great masters who always stick to this gesture of showing respect.